 Boosted by its popularity on social media and a new ferry terminal at La Spezia, the number of tourists visiting the Cinque Terre reached a peak of 2.5 million people in 2016.
 That’s a crazy number for five such tiny villages!

 Such popularity comes at a cost, and I don’t just mean inflated prices.
 As well as putting a strain on the already-fragile trails, infrastructure is inadequate for such numbers – yep, I mean public toilets and garbage disposal as well as transportation.
 Pickpocketing is on the rise at the overcrowded train stations.
 Small wonder then that locals have been petitioning for a visitor limit.
-Word on the street (or internet) is that a ticketing service is in development, which will limit numbers to 1.5 million people annually.
+Rumours abound that a ticketing service is in development, which will limit numbers on the trails to 1.5 million people annually, but this still a few years off..

 Thankfully, as the majority of day trippers tread the same route, there are plenty of opportunities to find your own little piece of paradise.

-MY TOP 10 TIPS FOR GETTING AWAY FROM THE CROWDS
+TOP 10 TIPS FOR AVOIDING THE CROWDS IN THE CINQUE TERRE

 At least 3 days will give you enough time to get off the beaten path (quite literally).